eyalk11/gpt-linter/README.md

 # mypy-gpt
 Solve mypy errors using [guidance](https://github.com/microsoft/guidance) and espcially chatgpt.
 It runs mypy on targeted file and then uses gpt to try to fix the issues (espcially good for minor nagging issues).
+Displays a diff file for the required changes and ask you if you want to apply.

 # Installation
 Just do clone and